AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

 ---
 # Review and Edit Placement Settings Using Spreadsheets

-You can download the settings for one or more placements, or for all placements in a campaign, in XLSX (Excel spreadsheet) format for review.
+You can download the settings for one or more placements, or for all placements in a campaign, in XLSX (Microsoft Excel spreadsheet) format for review.
 Use this feature to quickly review such details as:

 * Which audiences the campaign targets.
 * When the placements start delivering, and when they stop.